PoisotLab/ms_network_prediction/manuscript.md

 abundances.
-Second, the methodological toolkit to analyse the structure of networks is far more developed for binary interactions [@Delmas2018AnaEco], meaning that the predictions of binary interactions can be more readily interpreted.predictions of binary interactions can be more readily interpreted.
+Second, the methodological toolkit to analyse the structure of networks is far more developed for binary interactions [@Delmas2018AnaEco], meaning that the predictions of binary interactions can be more readily interpreted.

-We contest adopting a more predictive approaches to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML
+We argue that adopting a more predictive approach to complex ecological systems (like networks) will establish a positive feedback loop with our understanding of these systems [@Houlahan2017PriPre]: the tasks of understanding and predicting are neither separate nor opposed [@Maris2017PreEco]; instead, ML